agilarasu/agilarasu/README.md

 I am a student with a strong passion for programming, and I specialize in languages such as **Python** 💻,**Ruby** 💎, and **C**.
 I also have experience in **ReactJS 🌟, Django 🌐, and .NET**🌐, and am proficient in using tools such as **VSCode, Git, and GitHub Actions 🚀**.

-My strong foundation in the **Debian Linux 🐧** operating system and **bash scripting** 💻, as well as experience with Kali tools such as **Metasploit** 🔨 and **nmap 🗺️**, further add to my skill set.

-Take a look at my projects to get a better idea of my capabilities, and feel free to get in touch with me to discuss any potential opportunities.
+Take a look at my projects to get a better idea and feel free to get in touch with me to discuss any potential opportunities.

 Thanks for stopping by! 😃
 ## Tech Stack